digininja/pipal/README.md

 Copyright(c) 2012, Robin Wood <robin@digininja.org>

-On most internal pen-tests I do generally manage to get a password dump from the DC.
+On most internal pen-tests I do, I generally manage to get a password dump from the DC.
 To do some basic analysis on this I wrote Counter and since I originally released it I've made quite a few mods to it to generate extra stats that are useful when doing reports to management.